 About Oregon Farm Bureau

-With Oregon roots dating back to 1919, Oregon Farm Bureau was established as a statewide organization in Umatilla County in 1932.
-With 7,000 member families professionally engaged in the industry and a total membership of over 60,000 Oregon families, Farm Bureau is the state’s largest general agriculture organization.
+With roots at the county level dating back to 1919, Oregon Farm Bureau was established as a statewide organization in 1932.
+Today with nearly 6,600 farming and ranching members raising over 250+ different types of crops and livestock, Farm Bureau is the state’s largest general agriculture organization.

 OFB is part of the American Farm Bureau Federation (AFBF), a member-funded, politically independent federation of nearly 3,000 county Farm Bureaus throughout the United States and Puerto Rico.